pujaverma89/TestAssignment/README.md

 Test can run the tests directly from the eclipse, by right-clicking from TestNG class and Run as TestNG.

 From commandLine: mvn clean test

+Report can be view by cloning the project and navigating to (TestAssignment/Tacx_Extent.html)